jsgoller1/algorithms/failures/README.md

 # failures
 Here's a handful of programs I thought would be clever but wound up not working because they used wrong approach.
-It's not really a failure if you wind up learning from it!
+But it's not really a failure if you wind up learning from it!